Family solicitors to help you make the right choices

 If you are in a same sex civil partnership but wish to end it, we can help you.
 Just as we have many others.

 Adultery cannot be used as the basis for your civil partnership dissolution.
-However, you can refer to adultery as an example of unreasonable behavior.
+However, you can refer to adultery as an example of unreasonable behaviour.

 There is no such thing as “common law husband” or “common law wife”.
 Living with your partner does not automatically give rights similar to those who marry, regardless of how long you have been together.